 - You worry that you won’t receive payments at least totaling the amount invested.

-- You judge you evaluate the return of annuities as an investment and find the returns to be poor.
+- You judge the return of annuities as an investment and find the returns to be poor.

 - You aren’t willing to pay what we want to charge.